Relation Extraction as Open-book Examination: Retrieval-enhanced Prompt Tuning: Conclusion

 In this work, we view RE as an {\it open-book examination} and propose retrieval-enhanced prompt tuning, a new paradigm for RE that allows PLMs to reference similar instances from open-book datastore.
 The success of \ourss~suggests that retrieving the related contexts based on prompt tuning as references makes it more accessible for the PLMs to predict long-tailed or hard patterns.
 We will consider enriching the composition of the open-book datastore with more specific features in future work.

 \begin{acks} We want to express gratitude to the anonymous reviewers for their hard work and kind comments.
-This work is funded by NSFC 91846204/U19B2027, National Key R\&D Program of China (Funding No.SQ2018YFC000004), Zhejiang Provincial Natural Science Foundation of China (No. LGG22F030011), Ningbo Natural Science Foundation (2021J190), and Yongjiang Talent Introduction Programme (2021A-156-G). \end{acks}
+This work is funded by NSFC 91846204/U19B2027, National Key R\&D Program of China (Funding No.SQ2018YFC000004), Zhejiang Provincial Natural Science Foundation of China (No. LGG22F030011), Ningbo Natural Science Foundation (2021J190), and Yongjiang Talent Introduction Programme (2021A-156-G).
+Our work is supported by Information Technology Center and State Key Lab of CAD\&CG, ZheJiang University. \end{acks}